You should be creating a donor newsletter. Because they’re a love letter to your donors

 Design tips from a non-designer

 I know you could easily get lost in the design of this newsletter.
 And if you don’t have access to a designer, you might want to give up.
 You can find templates for many applications and adjust them to suit.
-It’s helpful if the newsletter is obviously your organization’s – your logo, your colors if you have them.
+It’s helpful if the newsletter is obviously your organization’s – your logo, your colors, etc.

 But if you can afford it, do ask a designer to create a template for you – it’s worth the expense.